 The Final Days of Your Icelandic Adventure

-On the last full day of your tour, you’ll see the South of Iceland in its wintertime glory.
-From the waterfalls of Selfoss, Skogafoss, and Seljalandsfoss, to the picturesque village of Vik.
-A small village 100- miles from Reykjavik, Vik is home to just under 300 inhabitants, and though small, there is not a shortage of things to see and do.
-We’ll stop at the Reynisfjara black sand beaches and the beautiful Vík í Mýrdal Church – the white building stands out as it sits high on the hilltop providing incredible panoramic views.
+On the last full day of your tour, you’ll see the South of Iceland in its wintertime glory, from the waterfalls of Selfoss, Skogafoss, and Seljalandsfoss to the picturesque village of Vik.
+A small village 100- miles from Reykjavik, Vik is home to just under 300 inhabitants, and though small, there is no shortage of things to see and do.
+We’ll stop at the Reynisfjara black sand beaches and the beautiful Vík í Mýrdal Church – the white building stands out as it sits high on the hilltop, providing incredible panoramic views.
 After an incredibly scenic day, we will be back at Hotel Ranga for another great night of comfort and, weather permitting, another chance to see the Aurora Borealis.

 Now it’s time to see Iceland for yourself.
 Call or email us to plan your tour and write your Icelandic story.